-Schedule K-1-T, Beneficiary's Share of Income and Deductions, should not be included on Line 5.
-For more information, see the Schedule M Instructions.
+=Note→ Your beneficiary share of payments from certain retirement plans and retirement payments to retired partners reported on Schedule K-1-T, Beneficiary's Share of Income and Deductions, should not be included on Line 5.
+For more information, see the

+Schedule M Instructions.
 See Publication 120 for detailed information about what retirement income you may subtract.

-Attach Federal Form 1040 or 1040A, Page 1, and any W-2 and 1099 forms.
-If your retirement income is not reported on your federal Form 1040, Lines 15b, 16b, and 20b, or Form 1040A, Lines 11b, 12b, and 14b, or shown on your W-2 and 1099 forms, see Publication 120 for a list of any additional required attachments.
+Federal Form 1040, Page 2 and Schedule 1, and any W-2 and 1099 forms.
+If your retirement income is not reported on your federal Form 1040, Lines 4b or 5b, or shown on your W-2 and 1099 forms, see Publication 120 for a list of any additional required attachments.